tiimsvk/Esphome-Franklin-Lightining/README.md

 - Lightning detection, their distance and strength
 - Run on solar drive
 - Sleep mode
-- Activation upon detection of snow or weather alarm
+- Activation upon detection of storm or weather alarm
 - Battery status

 **PARTS REQUIRED:**